Swag Buying Guide

 - Ability to block out sunlight — unless you want to rise with the sun!

-- The fabric's thickness is given in gsm (grams per square metre).
+- The fabric's thickness is measured in gsm (grams per square metre)

 |Most breathable & least condensation||X|